 For new ADUs, use these resources:

 For existing dwellings which may qualify as ADUs, use the resources below.
 Prior to August 15, 2022, ADUs were not permitted by Wheat Ridge City Code.
 It is understood, however, that ADUs may exist in the community for one reason or another.
-Per Section 26-646.F of the City Code, owners of property currently containing structures or portions of structures which may fall within the definition of ADU are granted the right to apply to the City for approval of an ADU.
+Owners of property currently containing structures or portions of structures which may fall within the definition of ADU are granted the right to apply to the City for approval of an ADU.
 There is a two-year grace period to submit an application; applications must be submitted by August 15, 2024, after which time there may be reduced flexibility and/or penalties.
 Some existing units may be approved as-is, some may require modifications to comply with life safety codes, and some may not be able to legalized as independent dwelling units at all.
 For those existing ADUs which do not comply with the owner occupancy requirement, there may be an ability to temporarily waive the requirement, but only if applications are received by August 15, 2024.

 What are ADUs?